Tímea Babos

-Tímea Babos ([ˈtiːmɛɒ ˈbɒboʃ]; born 10 May 1993) is a Hungarian professional tennis player who is a former world No. 1 in doubles.
+Tímea Babos ([ˈtiːmɛɒ ˈbɒboʃ]; born 10 May 1993) is a Hungarian professional tennis player who specializes in doubles.
+She is a former world No. 1 in this category by the WTA.

-She is a four-time Grand Slam champion in women's doubles, having won the 2018 and 2020 Australian Opens, as well as the French Open in 2019 and 2020, all alongside Kristina Mladenovic.
-The pair also finished runners-up at the 2014 Wimbledon Championships, 2018 US Open and 2019 Australian Open, and Babos reached the final of the 2016 Wimbledon Championships with Yaroslava Shvedova.
-In mixed doubles, she has reached two major finals, at the 2015 Wimbledon Championships with Alexander Peya, and the 2018 Australian Open partnering Rohan Bopanna.
-Babos became world No. 1 for the first time in July 2018, holding the top ranking for 13 weeks, and was the first Hungarian player, male or female, to reach world No. 1 in either singles or doubles.
-She has won another 20 doubles titles on the WTA Tour, including the 2017, 2018 and 2019 WTA Finals and two at WTA 1000 level.
+She has won 28 WTA Tour doubles titles and three in singles.
+Babos is a four-time Grand Slam champion in women's doubles, having won the 2018 and 2020 Australian Opens, as well as the French Open in 2019 and 2020, all alongside Kristina Mladenovic.

+Babos and Mladenovic were also finalists at the 2014 Wimbledon Championships, 2018 US Open and the 2019 Australian Open, and Babos reached the final of the 2016 Wimbledon Championships with Yaroslava Shvedova.
+In mixed-doubles, she has reached two major finals, at the 2015 Wimbledon Championships with Alexander Peya, and at the 2018 Australian Open partnering Rohan Bopanna.
+Babos became world No. 1 for the first time in July 2018, holding the top ranking for 13 weeks, and was the first Hungarian player, male or female, to reach number one in either singles or doubles.
+She also has won another big titles on the WTA Tour, they being the 2017, 2018 and 2019 WTA Finals and two WTA 1000 trophies.